a-dejesus/Jetson-Nano-UART-Digilent-Analog-Discovery-2/README.md

 This script

-Transmits input from waveforms on your computer to the Jetson nano, then is echoed back to waveforms.
+Transmits input from Waveforms on your computer to Jetson nano, then is echoed back to Waveforms.

 Jetson to Analog Discovery 2 pin connections: